 None of this actually rebuts the idea that Trump has trafficked in conspiracies and language that put Jewish lives at risk.
 But it does speak to a broader outlook among Republicans that one somehow can’t be guilty of perpetuating antisemitism so long as he properly supports Israel.
 Not all of them are quite so explicit about it as Trump, but the idea does seem to hover as a tacit assumption among many conservatives.

-The prize example may be Steve King, the Iowa congressman who was pushed further into open white supremacism than any other Washington lawmaker.
-King is devoted supporter of Jewish state.
-He’s also an anti-immigrant fanatic who’s friendly with members of the Europe’s hard right, endorsed a white supremacist for Toronto mayor, and recently talked about wanting an alternative “Polish perspective” on the Holocaust after visiting Auschwitz.
+The prize example may be Steve King, the Iowa congressman who has pushed further into open white supremacism than any other Washington lawmaker.
+King is a devoted supporter of Jewish state.
+He’s also an anti-immigrant fanatic who is friendly with members of the Europe’s hard right, has endorsed a white supremacist for Toronto mayor, and recently talked about wanting an alternative “Polish perspective” on the Holocaust after visiting Auschwitz.
 Another pro-Israel stalwart, Rep. Matt Gaetz of Florida, tossed lighter fluid on the caravan conspiracies that motivated Bowers this month, with a viral tweet suggesting that the train of refugees may have been funded by Jewish billionaire George Soros, who figures heavily in antisemitic myth making, and whom Republicans have turned into a political bogeyman.
 (The GOP has decided to continue featuring Soros in their midterm attack ads, despite the shootings in Pittsburgh and the fact that the man was just targeted for assassination by the alleged MAGABomber, Cesar Sayoc, Jr.) When Gaetz got into a bit of hot water for inviting a holocaust denying conservative troll to the state of the union, one of his political backers was quick to point out that the Congressman was a “champion of Israel.”
 (That supporter was himself Jewish).

 The excuse-me-I-support-Israel defense sometimes pops up in less sinister, but nonetheless offensive contexts.
 The other day, Charlie Kirk posted a video of himself “destroying” a left-wing rabbi who spoke up at one of his events.
 In it, the young conservative chud boorishly lectured the rabbi for not taking the bible literally, which unfortunately echoes a longstanding antisemitic trope where Christians accuse Jews of perverting their own religion.
 When the rabbi called him out on this, Kirk just waved the guy away.
 “You will find no bigger defender of the State of Israel or the Jewish people than me,” he said.
 (Note which came first).